 July 22-28th, 2018

-We are accepting applicants for the 2018 camp.
+We are no longer accepting applicants for the 2018 camp.

 Satellite Week is designed to cultivate a long-term interest in STEM by providing engaging, hands-on remote sensing educational opportunities for underrepresented high school students.